ni/niveristand-ballard-milStd1553-custom-device/CONTRIBUTING.md

 (taken from [developercertificate.org](https://developercertificate.org/))

 See [LICENSE](https://github.com/ni/niveristand-ballard-milStd1553-custom-device/blob/master/LICENSE)
-for details about how niveristand-communications-bus-template is licensed.
+for details about how niveristand-ballard-milStd1553-custom-device is licensed.